Towards Long-Horizon Interpretability: Efficient and Faithful Multi-Token Attribution for Reasoning LLMs

 A Transformer layer consists of three mechanisms that move information between tokens: the multi-head attention mechanism, the feed-forward network (FFN), and the residual connection.
 For a given token at position $i$, the output representation $\mathbf{y}_i$ at a specific layer is the sum of the residuals, the outputs from all attention heads, and the FFN output: where $\mathbf{x}^{res}_i$ is the input from the residual stream, $\mathbf{h}^h_i$ is the output of attention head $h$, and $\mathbf{m}_i$ is the output of the FFN.

 To perform token-level attribution, we must further decompose the attention output.
 The output of an attention head $\mathbf{h}$ at position $i$ is a weighted sum of transformed vectors from all input tokens $j$.
 We denote the transformation function for a single input token as $\mathbf{f}_{j \to i}$: Here, $\mathbf{f}_{j \to i}$ represents the contribution of input token $j$ to the target token $i$.
 This contribution is computed by projecting the input $\mathbf{x}_j$ through the Value and Output matrices, scaled by the attention weight $\alpha_{i,j}$: Ideally, we want to measure how important a specific input contribution $\mathbf{z}$ (such as $\mathbf{f}_{j \to i}$) is to the resulting representation $\mathbf{y}$.
 Following ALTI, we use a proximity metric based on the L1 norm, which is more robust in the high-dimensional, anisotropic vector space of Transformers: \looseness=-1 Intuitively, this metric measures how much the magnitude of the target vector $\mathbf{y}$ would decrease if the contribution $\mathbf{z}$ were removed.
 By recursively applying this metric through the network components, we can estimate the importance of input tokens relative to the final output representation.
+We emphasize that this proximity-based score quantifies the \emph{informational contribution} of a source token, that is, how much of its representation propagates into the target span, rather than a direct causal effect; our perturbation-based faithfulness evaluation (Section~\ref{sec:experiments}) then verifies that these contribution scores reliably predict causal importance.